Back to blog

 Risk features should produce signals, not automatic punishment.
 Give moderators evidence, confidence levels, and review workflows.
 Track false positives, appeal outcomes, and bias.
 If the app touches identity verification, payments, deposits, or contracts, involve legal and compliance review before launch.

 Trust also means being transparent with users.
-If content is AI-assisted, if a valuation is a model estimate, or if a recommendation is sponsored, the UI should make that clear.
+If content is AI-assisted, if a valuation is a model estimate, if a photo has been virtually staged, or if a recommendation is sponsored, the UI should make that clear.
+Disclosure, audit trails, and review workflows are product features, not legal footnotes.

 Data Architecture For AI Real Estate Apps